Quick Summary of The Devil Is a Part-Timer Episode 4

 In this episode, during my third favorite moment, we got to see Emi deal with the loss of everything she’d ever believed in.
 Even her enemy was no long her enemy!
 Right was left and up was down; evil had become good.
 Yet she still clung her mission, though she had no idea what it even means anymore.

 Through her confrontation with Sadao, she tries to regain her equilibrium.
-She reaffirms that she'll never forgive him.
-I have to wonder, though, if her fury was really reserved for him?
+She reaffirms that she’ll never forgive him.
+I have to wonder, though, if she really director her fury at him.
 Was she talking as much to the church as to Sadao?
-We didn't get to find out, because Shirou and Chiho walked in and interrupted Sadao's apology.
+We didn’t get to find out, because Shirou and Chiho walked in and interrupted Sadao’s apology.
 Still, I live for drama that pushes its characters beyond their breaking point so we can see who they really are.
 The more I learn about who Emi really is, the more I adore her character.

 What did you think of this episode?
 What were your favorite moments?
 Let me know in the comments!

 The Devil Is a Part-Timer Episode 4 Other Posts

 - Reddit Discussion of The Devil is a Part-Timer Episode 4

 - SOS Bros React: Devil Is A Part Timer Episode 4 – Holy Backstory!!
 (Youtube)